BlakeCLewis/MyPiLN/README.md

 Future improvements:
 - record ambient temp with firing data:
 - thermocouple class:
-	+ ease switching thermocouple chip,
 	+ MAX31855 current harware,
 	+ MAX31856 has 50/60hz filter and a correction table and can do multiple types including S, minimal change
 - performance watchdog:
+	+ warning notifications, klexting;
 	+ shutdown when a minimum rate cannot be maintained,
-	+ notify with options(continue, abort firing, abort segment);
-- inductive current sensors: monitor electric usage to calculate cost of firing, also as an element fault indicator;
+- inductive current sensors: element fault indication;
-- zone control: thermocouple/section, conrol sections independently;
+- zone control: thermocouple/section and control sections independently;
 - crash/loss of power recovery:
-	+ PI comes up, KS is armed & profile is 'Running' then consider unfinished segment
+	+ PI comes up, KS is armed & profile is 'Running' then how to consider unfinished segment
+	+ compare temp at the timestamp to current temp
 	+ compare last timestamp of 'Running' firing to current time
-	+ compare temp at the timestamp to current temp
-	+ notify (email)
+	+ notify on power resume, klexting (kiln text message)

 Hardware:
 - 20x4 LCD w/ i2c backpack